-2 Responses to “Walton Gives $75K to Lottery Foes”
+2 thoughts on “Walton Gives $75K to Lottery Foes

 The whole reason for this lottery proposal is wrong-headed anyway.
 A rational economic look at the situation reveals that if anything, we already have more public dollars extracted from our earnings for higher education than our population and economic base warrants.
 The latest evidence for this comes from an nwaonline article about freshmen at our state’s flagship campus.